Inedo/inedo-docs/Content/BuildMaster/docker/run-config.md

 The following logic is used.

-1. `docker login` to the registry where the repository is hosted
-2. `docker pull` the target docker image
+1. `docker pull` the target docker image
-3. `docker run` the target image, optionally using a Docker Run Config
+2. `docker run` the target image, optionally using a Docker Run Config
-5. `docker logout`

 You can set the following parameters on the operation: